 We suggest contacting us at firstname.lastname@example.org before lodging a request for old documents, as they may have been destroyed.

 You may be able to access information without making a request for access under the FOI Act.
 Before you submit an FOI request, it may be worthwhile to contact us at email@example.com (phone 03 9628 6801) to find out if we can provide the information to you outside the FOI access process.

 Do I need to use a special form?

-You can authorise another person (e.g. a solicitor) to make a request on your behalf.
+You can authorise another person (e.g. a solicitor or accountant) to make a request on your behalf.
 Please provide a signed letter of authority, nominating your authorised representative.